Maltcommunity/joy/core/src/components/product-tour/readme.md

 <joy-tag variant="important">EXPERIMENTAL</joy-tag>

-To prevent unexpected behaviour, the `<joy-product-tour />` component must be placed directly at the root of the body in order to be sure to be out of any stacking context.
+To prevent unexpected behaviour, the `<joy-product-tour />` component must be placed directly at the root of the body in order to be sure to be out of any stacking context (z-index).

-In a Vue application you can use [PortalVue](https://portal-vue.linusb.org/).
+In a Vue application you can use [PortalVue](https://portal-vue.linusb.org/) to perform that.

 ```ui_example